Which states could tip U.S. election and when will they report results?

 NEVADA

-Biden led Trump by 11,438 votes, or 0.9 percentage points, with about 12% of the vote left to be counted.
+Biden led Trump by 11,438 votes, or 0.9 of a percentage point, with about 11% of the vote left to be counted.

-The state’s biggest county, Clark, expected to count the majority of its mail ballots by Saturday or Sunday, but would continue to count certain ballots after the weekend, according to its registrar, Joe Gloria.
+Nevada Secretary of State Barbara Cegavske said in a statement that about 190,150 ballots remained to be counted, with 123,554 of them being either mail-in ballots or ballots returned at drop-off locations.
+She said 90% of the ballots still to be counted were in Clark County, the state’s largest.

-All properly received ballots will be counted for up to nine days after the election, but the exact number left to be counted was unknown, said Nevada Secretary of State Barbara Cegavske.
+All properly received ballots will be counted for up to nine days after the election, but the exact number left to be counted was unknown, Cegavske said.

-The outstanding votes are mail-in ballots and those cast by voters who registered to vote at polling place on Election Day, she said.
+The outstanding votes are mail-in ballots and those cast by voters who registered to vote at polling places on Election Day, she said.

 NORTH CAROLINA